Casualties of the September 11 attacks: Pentagon

 At least 125 people working at the Pentagon were killed, most of whom worked for the United States Army or the United States Navy.
 Of those 125 deaths, 70 were civilians – 47 Army employees, six Army contractors, six Navy employees, three Navy contractors, seven Defense Intelligence Agency employees, and one Office of the Secretary of Defense contractor – and 55 were members of the United States Armed Forces – 33 Navy sailors and 22 Army soldiers.
 Lieutenant General Timothy Maude, an Army Deputy Chief of Staff, was the highest-ranking military official killed at the Pentagon.

 Aboard the four planes

-The 265 fatalities aboard the four planes included:
+The 265 fatalities (not including the 19 hijackers) aboard the four planes included: